Women-Owned Small Business (WOSB) Registration

 WBENC - Women Business Enterprise National Council

 The WBENC is an SBA-approved third party WOSB program certifier.
 A WBENC Certification confirms that a business is 51 percent owned and operated by a women or multiple women.
 To achieve the certification, women-owned must complete the required documents and open for a site-visit by one of fourteen WBENC regional locations.
-Once approved, the women-owned businesses can bid on specific opportunities held by government agents as well as WBENC members.
+Once approved, the women-owned businesses will still need to register with the SBA in order to bid on specific opportunities held by government agents as well as WBENC members.

 Learn About the WOSB Certification from USFCR